Nestpr/project1/README.md

   ```bash
    java -jar hotel-provider-1.0-SNAPSHOT.jar BrokerUrl &
    ```
-4. Execute event-store-builder Jar on the terminal:
+4. Execute data-lake Jar on the terminal:

-   4.a - Navigate to the Event Store Builder Jar Directory and use this command to start it in the background:
+   4.a - Navigate to the data-lake Jar Directory and use this command to start it in the background:
    4.b - It is necessary to place the arguments in the order shown and append an '&' at the end for it to run in the background.

 -On Mac/Unix based systems